CELPIP Listening Score Chart

 Four moves with the highest score-per-hour return on practice time.

-Drill the high-question parts first.
-Parts 1 and 5 carry 8 questions each — gains there move your score faster than the same effort on Part 2 or 4.
+- Drill the high-question parts first.
+Parts 1 and 5 carry 8 questions each, so gains there move your score faster than the same effort on Part 2 or 4.

-Train on Canadian audio.
-CBC Radio One is the closest free analog to the test's accents and register; 15 minutes daily for 4–6 weeks is enough to feel the difference.
+- Train on Canadian audio.
+CBC Radio One is the closest free analogue to the test's accents and register; 15 minutes daily for 4-6 weeks is enough to feel the difference.

-Take notes with symbols, not full words.
-The audio plays once — you can't write fast enough to keep up with sentences, and you'll miss what comes next while writing.
+- Take notes with symbols, not full words.
+The audio plays once, so you can't write fast enough to keep up with sentences, and you'll miss what comes next while writing.

 Quick Score Check